wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

 ---
 Now that we have the PowerShell to [get subscriptions][get-sub], [calculate dependencies][get-dep] and [assign licences to groups][assign-licence], as well as [create groups][create-function], we can bring this all together to automate in a CI/CD pipeline.
 This is in part based upon the [Azure AD groups pipeline][validate-post].

-I'm using [Azure DevOps][devops-link] to execute my Pipeline, but the YAML should also be compatible with GitHub Actions, making it relatively easy to use on either platform.
+I'm using [Azure DevOps][devops-link] to execute my Pipeline, but with some tweaks the YAML could run in GitHub Actions, making it relatively easy to use on either platform.

 _Both Azure Pipelines and GitHub Actions have free tiers for public projects, and free execution minutes for private projects._